Guided workflows for recruiting software

 So, we started digging deeper to understand what the rest 60% ended up doing.
 We put together the Mixpanel events against a snapshot of our backend database, which connected the user activities with the resulting state.
-While this explained the “what” of user behavior, we spoke to a few users (thanks to the great rappo our customer-facing teams had with our users) to understand the “why”s.
-Three behavioural patterns emerged:
+While this explained the “what” of user behavior, we spoke to a few users (thanks to the great rapport our customer-facing teams had with our users) to understand the “why”s.
+Three behavioral patterns emerged:

-- Interviews are often (almost 50% of the times) scheduled before the candidate is moved to the corresponding stage.
+- Interviews are often (almost 50% of the time) scheduled before the candidate is moved to the corresponding stage.
 Given that changing the stage is more of a bookkeeping chore and interview-scheduling is the real work, this made sense.
-Especially because interview-scheduling could be triggered by offline events — like a phone call with candidate.
+Especially because interview-scheduling could be triggered by offline events — like a phone call with the candidate.

 - People often diverged from the hiring workflow, using it just as a rule of thumb.
 For example, if the candidate is not in the same city, one might want to do an extra Skype call before flying in the candidate for a F2F interview.